Adyen/adyen-secured-fields-sample-code/README.md

 # Secured Fields Component PHP server example

 ## This repository is for demo purposes only
-This PHP server example is intended to help developers to quickly get up and running with our SecuredFields v2.0 Component. <br/>
+This PHP server example is intended to help developers to quickly get up and running with our SecuredFields (aka CustomCard) Component v4.0. <br/>
 Always ask a back-end developer to create an implementation of this product.

 ## Requirements